-No extra credit will be provided.
-If students come to school every day, make a substantial effort during class, turn in completed work on time, and pass all tests, then students will not need extra credit.
+- No extra credit will be provided.
+If students come to school every day, make a substantial effort during class, turn in completed work on time, and pass all tests.
+Students will not need extra credit. - However, if students complete the remote assignments and we do not miss school, they can use that as extra credit, a replacement for a missed assignment, or in place of a future assignment.